eclipse-lyo/lyo/CONTRIBUTING.md

 ## PRs

-- Use `nolint` label to skip CodeQL checks
+- Use `ci:nolint` label to skip CodeQL checks.